catseye/Wierd/README.markdown

 could be combined in an interesting way.

-Based on this discussion, John wrote an interpreter in C for his interpretation of Wierd, and wrote a version of the classic "Hello, world!" program which runs on his interpreter.
+Based on this discussion, John wrote an interpreter in C for his interpretation of Wierd (which, as comments in its source code explain, differs from "official" Wierd), and wrote a version of the classic "Hello, world!" program which runs on his interpreter.

 Later on, based on his implementation, John wrote a specification for the language accepted by his interpreter, calling it Wierd.